 As far as the device user is concerned, they are using an app such as a game or utility app which might have one or two visible ads.
 Meanwhile, there might be more ads hidden or layered in the app.

 The hitbots in the app, or mobile website, will then be able to click on ads in the background usually without the user being aware.
-In terms of volume, there could be hundreds or thousands of clicks in the background per day, or even video views, hence the terms click spam or click flooding.
+In terms of volume, there could be hundreds or thousands of clicks in the background per day or even video views; hence the terms click spam or click flooding.

 An example of this in the real world is the DrainerBot malware, which was embedded in several different games and utility apps on the Google Play Store in 2018.

-DrainerBot got around the Play Protect checks by installing as an update after the initial download.
+DrainerBot got around the Play Protect checks by installing it as an update after the initial download.
 It then ran in the background, click spamming away on ads and watching invisible videos completely unknown to the device users.

 For advertisers, they paid out for those views, while the user just found that their phone battery was drained extra quickly, hence the name DrainerBot.